 Mary Anne Reimann, American politician, U.S. Attorney for Arizona, 1960-61

-Lewis C. Reimann, American Democrat politician, Dry Candidate for Delegate to Michigan convention to ratify 21st amendment from Washtenaw County, 1933; Candidate for Mayor of Ann Arbor, Michigan, 1951
+Lewis C. Reimann, American Democratic Party politician, Dry Candidate for Delegate to Michigan convention to ratify 21st amendment from Washtenaw County, 1933; Candidate for Mayor of Ann Arbor, Michigan, 1951

 Heinrich Reimann (1850-1906), German musicologist, organist, and composer